elainechan/chekhov/README.md

 ## Algorithm
 - [ ] Look at Task
-	- [ ] Pick the highest urgency number
+	- [ ] Pick the highest priority level
-	- [ ] If multiple tasks with highest urgency number
+	- [ ] If multiple tasks with highest priority level
 		- [ ] Pick the longest idle time
 		- [ ] If multiple tasks with longest idle time
 			- [ ] Pick the shortest task